What to Expect From an Inspection and How to Prepare

 If your home is built on a raised foundation, making it easy for the inspector to get into the crawl space.
 Clear the opening, move any items that block the entrance, and make sure nothing stored in the crawl space will impede the inspector’s work.

 Trim any plants like bushes or ground cover that conceal exterior walls or the foundation.

 What Happens During the Inspection

-During your termite inspection, you can expect the inspector to spend about an hour and a half to two hours thoroughly going over your property.
+During your termite inspection, you can expect the inspector to spend an hour to about an hour and a half thoroughly going over your property.
 This time frame, of course, will vary depending on the size of your property.
 The inspector will look at the interior and exterior areas of your home, checking for visible signs of a termite infestation, which include: droppings, broken wings, mud tubes, and damaged wood.

 The inspector will check your baseboards, walls, windows, crawl spaces, door frames, insides of cabinets and closets.
 During this inspection, he or she will need access to every area of your home, including the garage and attic, and will pay special attention to the bathrooms, kitchens, and utility rooms.
 Why?
 Because subterranean termites often use the places where plumbing penetrates the slab to gain access to your home.

 Outside your home, the inspector will look at the exterior walls and eaves of the house, and closely examine the foundation.
 In addition to signs of damage to the wood, the inspector will be on the lookout for mud tubes on the foundation.

 Once the inspection is complete, the inspector will let you know the findings.
 If there’s an infestation, treatment will be recommended, but even if there’s not an infestation, the inspector may suggest preventive treatment to keep your home safe.
 He or she might also give you advice on preventing termite infestations through good practices that include: